cmbarton/grass-mac/_posts/2025-02-11-new_signed_GRASS8.4.1RC1 preview release.md

 The GRASS dev team has just released a new GRASS 8.4.1 release candidate 1 for you to try out.
 It contains over 70 new featues and bug fixes.
 You can find the full list [here](https://github.com/OSGeo/grass/releases/tag/8.4.1RC1).

+New builds of GRASS 8.5dev are also posted now.

 Thanks for Nicklas Larsson for creating officially signed Mac binaries.
 I've posted them on the downloads page.

 Enjoy!